wso2/docs-is/en/docs/setup/running-the-product.md

 </session-config>
 ```

-Restricting Access to the Management Console and Web Applications:
+**Restricting Access to the Management Console and Web Applications:**

-You can restrict access to the management console of your product by
+You can restrict the access to the management console of your product by
-binding the management console with selected IP addresses.
-Note that you
+binding the management console with a set of selected IP addresses.

+!!! note
-can either restrict access to the management console only, or you can
+    You can either restrict access only to the management console, or you can
-restrict access to all web applications in your server as explained
+    restrict access to all the web applications in your server as explained
     below.

 -   To control access only to the management console, add the IP
     addresses to the